 There are two types of PUFs, baseline and analytic.
 Analytic PUFs contain a completed cohort of data for all baseline respondents and are constructed to be self-contained with a baseline and follow up component for each beneficiary's record.
 There is no field that allows identification of a particular individual across the cohorts in the analytic PUFs.
 Baseline PUFs have been constructed with a unique anonymous ID field that does allow identification of the same individual across multiple baseline cohorts.

-The PUFs are available for download on the HOS website.
+How can I obtain the research files?The PUFs are available for download on the HOS website.
 A signed Data Use Agreement with CMS is required to obtain either LDS or RIF data files.
 A small fee is assessed for each cohort of data.
-Effective September 1, 2016, all research requests for LDS data files must be submitted through the CMS Limited Data Set File Process, while the requests for RIF data files will continue to be processed through the Research Data Assistance Center (ResDAC) at the University of Minnesota.
+All research requests for LDS data files must be submitted through the CMS Limited Data Set File Process, while the requests for RIF data files will continue to be processed through the Research Data Assistance Center (ResDAC) at the University of Minnesota.
 ResDAC is a CMS contractor that provides assistance to academic, government and non-profit researchers interested in using Medicare and/or Medicaid data.
 ResDAC is available to assist in the completion and/or review of data requisition forms for Medicare HOS RIF data files prior to their submission to CMS.
 For information about how to request either LDS or RIF data files, go to the Research Data Files section on the Data page.

 This page was last modified on 02/16/2022